Skip to contents

 direction_type must be one of the following:

 • “uni-directional”.
 Only a list of significant feature names is available.
-Examples including “genes mutated in a disease” and “markers of a cell type”.
+Examples including “genes mutated in a disease” and “markers of a specific cell type”.

 • “categorical”.
 Used with multi-valued categorical phenotypes (e.g., “A” vs. “B” vs. “C”), usually analyzed by ANOVA.